wallarm/product-documentation/docs/4.6/fast/en/poc/jenkins-plugin.md

 To add the step of request recording, select the `Record baselines` mode on the **Build** tab and set up the variables described below.
 The step of request recording must be added **before the step of automated application testing**.

-> #### Warning:: Network
->
+!!! warning "Network"
-> Before recording requests, make sure that the FAST plugin and tool for automated testing are on the same network.
+    Before recording requests, make sure that the FAST plugin and tool for automated testing are on the same network.

 {% collapse title="Variables in the recording mode" %}